AG Lars Nitschke

 Focus of research: AG Lars Nitschke

-The group of Professor Lars Nitschke is interested in proteins of the siglec family that, among other functions, modulate B cell receptor signalling.
+The group of Professor Lars Nitschke is interested in proteins of the Siglec family on immune cells.
+These Siglecs inhibit B cell receptor signaling and prevent development of autoimmunity and leukemia.

 Prof. Dr. Lars Nitschke